ydahal1/ydahal1/jokes.md

-Who is the coolest Doctor in the hospital?
-The hip Doctor!
+Why are basketball players messy eaters?
+Because they are always dribbling.

 [
-Sat Nov 22 00:27:44 UTC 2025
+Sun Nov 23 00:33:02 UTC 2025
  ]